Editorial Review

 Signs of Receptor Desensitization and How to Respond

-Diminished Response: The most obvious indicator — the same dose produces a noticeably weaker effect than during initial use.
-For GH secretagogues, this might manifest as reduced appetite stimulation (GHRP-6), less vivid dreams (Ipamorelin), or declining IGF-1 levels on blood work.
-If a peptide that produced a clear biological response initially seems to "stop working," desensitization is the most likely explanation.
+Diminished Response: The most obvious sign — the same dose produces a weaker effect than during initial use.
+For GH secretagogues, this might show as reduced appetite stimulation (GHRP-6), less vivid dreams (Ipamorelin), or declining IGF-1 levels.
+If a peptide that initially produced a clear response seems to "stop working," desensitization is the most likely cause.

-Dose Escalation Temptation: If there is a temptation to increase the dose to maintain the same effect, this is a classic sign of developing tolerance.
-Dose escalation is generally counterproductive — it accelerates receptor downregulation and increases the risk of side effects without proportionally improving outcomes.
-The correct response is to initiate an off-cycle period.
+Dose Escalation Temptation: The urge to increase the dose to get the same effect is a classic sign of developing tolerance.
+Dose escalation is usually counterproductive.
+It speeds receptor downregulation and raises side-effect risk without matching gains.
+The right response is to start an off-cycle period.

-Biomarker Plateaus: In research protocols tracking biomarkers (IGF-1, GH levels, inflammatory markers), a plateau followed by regression toward baseline despite continued administration indicates pathway adaptation.
-Regular biomarker monitoring enables objective detection of desensitization before subjective symptoms appear.
+Biomarker Plateaus: In protocols tracking biomarkers (IGF-1, GH levels, inflammatory markers), a plateau followed by drift back toward baseline — despite continued dosing — signals pathway adaptation.
+Regular biomarker monitoring catches desensitization objectively, before subjective symptoms appear.

 Important Disclaimer